LIVING IN SOFIA

 Check out the list of digital academies in Sofia, some of which are geared towards children.

-Working and living in Sofia
+Working in Sofia

 With more than 1.3 million people, Sofia is the biggest and most populated city in the country and a crossroad between East and West.
 The city has a global reputation of a vibrant technology centre, and offers easy access to the EU investment funds and the European 550 million consumer market.